- Gender reassignment

 We have graded ourselves on progress and also set out some key areas for how we think we can improve.
 These will be put into an action plan for us to work on over the coming year(s).

-As part of our legal obligations and to inform our work within the EDS we have also published information about our patients and our workforce: please click the following links to access these reports:
+As part of our legal obligations and to inform our work within the EDS we have also published information about our patients and our workforce: please click the following links to access these reports or see above in the relevant sections:

 - Equality and Diversity Report and Objectives 2016-17